Volatile-bearing mineral atmospheres of hot rocky exoplanets as probes of interior state and composition: Results

-We recover the $f$O$_2$-dependent behaviour of the partial pressures of major gases such as H$_2$/H$_2$O, CO/CO$_2$ and S$_2$/SO$_2$ found in earlier studies \citep{sossi2020redox, gaillard2022redox}.
-While $p$H$_2$O/$p$H$_2$ is proportional to \fOtwo$^{0.5}$, the high solubility of water \citep[as OH$^-$][]{sossi2023solubility} relative to H$_2$ \citep[as H$_2$,][]{hirschmann2012solubility, foustoukos2025molecular} means that $p$H$_2$ reaches higher limits than does $p$H$_2$O. Nevertheless, H$_2$ and H$_2$O are the most abundant gas species other than He in SOLAR atmospheres, owing to their high H/C ratio (Table \ref{tab:volatile_ratios}).
+We recovered the $f$O$_2$-dependent behaviour of the partial pressures of the major hydrogen gases H$_2$ and H$_2$O found in earlier studies \citep{sossi2020redox, gaillard2022redox}.
+While $p$H$_2$O/$p$H$_2$ is proportional to \fOtwo$^{0.5}$, the high solubility of water \citep[as OH$^-$][]{sossi2023solubility,thompson2025water} relative to H$_2$ \citep[as H$_2$,][]{hirschmann2012solubility, foustoukos2025molecular, chaudhari2025hydrogen} means that $p$H$_2$ reaches higher limits than does $p$H$_2$O, by $\sim$ 1-2 orders of magnitude.
+Correspondingly, the atmospheric H content becomes a strong function of \fOtwo, with expected H contents an order of magnitude greater in reducing (\dIW{$\lesssim$ 0}) than in oxidising atmospheres.

+Relative to its atmospheric abundance, H is almost always more concentrated in the mantle, especially under oxidised conditions (Fig. \ref{fig:ingassing}).
+This leads to comparatively high concentrations, up to $\sim$ 0.5 wt\% of H$_2$O in the melt for \logvmf$\lesssim 1$; in volatile-rich and intermediate-to-oxidised systems (\logvmf=1, \dIW{}$\geq 0$), concentrations of up to 3 wt\% are reached.
+Although Fig. \ref{fig:ingassing} shows lower H fractions in mantles in equilibrium with SOLAR-like metallicity (\metal) atmospheres, they actually contain higher absolute concentrations of H$_2$O than for \metal=1 (VIBSE) cases, roughly by a factor of $\sim 2$.
+This is because the total hydrogen budgets are higher in SOLAR than in VIBSE cases (Fig. \ref{fig:volatile_mass_ratios_z}).

 Water and hydrogen are the two dominant H-bearing gas species for most of the explored parameter space.
-Indeed, $p$CH$_4$ is low at the MAI temperatures of HRE atmospheres.
-However, it becomes the most abundant H-bearing gas for cases with VIBSE-like $z$ and high \logvmf ($>$1; Fig. \ref{fig:vapser_batch_T3000}), owing to the homogeneous equilibrium:
+Another important hydrogen carrier, CH$_4$, only achieves a low partial pressure at the MAI temperatures of HRE atmospheres.
+However, it becomes the most abundant H-bearing gas for cases with VIBSE-like \metal and high \logvmf ($>$1; Fig. \ref{fig:vapser_batch_T3000}), owing to the homogeneous equilibrium:

 which proceeds to the right at high pressures.
-It should be noted, however, that the total pressure in such atmospheres exceeds 1 GPa, leading to non-ideal behaviour of gases \citep[e.g.,][]{bower2025diversity, hakim2025dichotomy}.
-In these VIBSE atmospheres, methane also replaces CO as the dominant C-bearing gas species for \logvmf$\gtrsim 1$.
-Moreover, owing to the entropy change of Eq. \ref{eq:methane_prod}, cooler temperatures ($\lesssim$ 2000 K), would enhance the stability of methane, particularly under very reducing conditions \citep[see also][]{liggins2022growth}; cold HREs could therefore harbour methane rich atmospheres.
-Finally, the production of CH$_4$ (and C-bearing gases more generally) is stifled in high H/C atmospheres (SOLAR) owing to a lack of carbon availability.
+It should be noted, however, that the total pressure in such atmospheres exceeds 1 GPa, leading to non-ideal behaviour of gases \citep[e.g.][]{bower2025diversity, hakim2026silane}.